Burak Demirboğa: 2017–2018 season

 Demirboğa won the bronze medal at the Denkova-Staviski Cup in November 2017.
 In December, he won silver at the Istanbul Bosphorous Cup and then gold at the Turkish Championships; it was his first national title on the senior level.
 In January, he represented Turkey at his first ISU Championship – the 2018 European Championships in Moscow, Russia.
 He qualified to the free skate and finished 23rd overall.
-He was also named in Turkey's team to the 2018 World Championships in Milan, Italy.
+He was also named in Turkey's team to the 2018 World Championships in Milan, Italy, finishing twenty-eighth.